imironhead/imironhead.github.io/_posts/2016-03-23-monte-carlo-algorithm.md

 }
 {% endhighlight %}

 Traverse the game state tree from current state till we reach a leaf state.
-In each depth, select the state with highest value.
+In each depth, select the state with the highest value.

 {% highlight cpp %}
 State* State::Select() {